Vector04/tudelft-thesis-template/template/sections/1introduction.typ

 === Chemical formula

 Here is a chemical formula: #chem[H2O].
 This works via a simple function ```typ #chem``` which subscripts all numbers.

+== Fonts

+The main font used in this template is `Stix Two Text`, `11pt`, with equations typeset using `STIX Two Math`.
+The large headings for title, subtitle and name on the cover and title pages are typeset using `Roboto`.
+The big numbers in chapter titles are typset using `Lora`.
+These fonts are included by default in the online typst editor, but should be installed when compiling locally.